Overview

 What if the ecosystem could ask for help — and we could actually respond?
 Nexus starts from a simple but unsettling observation: the natural world communicates constantly, in chemical languages we can't perceive.
 Climate change is making those signals more urgent.
 But we're not listening, partly because we don't know how.

-I was central to the concept and idea generation phase — the speculative premise of inter-species chemical communication emerged from our early research sessions, which I actively shaped.
-On the technical side, Duru and I led the TouchDesigner and Arduino work, building the interactive and responsive layer of the installation.
-The physical object itself was crafted by Erika, Fabio, and Yaren.
-We all contributed to setting up the exhibition space and running the testing sessions.
-I also took the lead on writing a short narrative to explain the concept to visitors during the exhibition — translating a complex speculative idea into something immediate and accessible.
+I was central to the concept and idea generation phase.
+On the technical side, Duru and I led the TouchDesigner and Arduino work.
+I also took the lead on writing the visitor narrative — translating a complex speculative idea into something immediate and accessible.

 - TouchDesigner